GuyBaele/SpreadGL/README.md

 * npm start

 # Processing Tree Files
-Notice: Please make sure that you have already installed Python 3.
+Note: Please make sure that you have already installed Python 3.
 1. Drag the folder of TreeProcessingTool to the directory where the MCC tree and its location list (optional) are situated.
 2. Install required python packages in a new terminal at the folder of TreeProcessingTool.
 You only have to do it once.
 * pip install -r requirements.txt